openlilylib/snippets/README.md

 [Markdown](http://en.wikipedia.org/wiki/Markdown)
 formatted file on the webpage.

-In case of multi-file snippets, all compilable files should have extension .ly, and all files not meant to be compiled should have extension .ily.

 A png file showing the output of the snippet is a welcome addition.
-Unfortunately, this cannot be added using github's web interface (we'll add instructions later).
+Unfortunately, this cannot be added using github's web interface.

 Every time you make some changes in your snippets, please post updates to the repository!
 Also, updating snippets so that they